tstillwell/appengine_multiblog/README.md

 Application logs are saved to the
 Google Cloud Platform logging interface

+The app also logs all GET and POST requests in addition to any application errors.

 To see these logs, visit the logs viewer page

 http://console.cloud.google.com/logs